xebia-functional/fetch/README.md

 } yield (one, two)
 ```

 While running it, notice that the data source is only queried once.
-The next time the identity is requested it's served from the cache.
+The next time the identity is requested, it's served from the cache.

 ```scala
 Fetch.run[IO](fetchTwice).unsafeRunTimed(5.seconds)